mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/06/01-debugger.md

 > *Stepping into a method.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-After entering the method `CalculateRisk`, the `Frames` section now displays that we are inside the method.
+After entering the method `CalculateRisk`, the `Frames` panel now displays that we are inside the method.

 > ![The execution stack becomes updated after entering a method. ](/images/06/updated-frames.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 > *The execution stack becomes updated after entering a method.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-In the `Variables` section, we see that now variable `u` is not of type `User`, of type Int (the name `u` is reused as a local variable of the method.
+In the `Variables` panel, we see that now variable `u` is not of type `User`, of type Int (the name `u` is reused as a local variable of the method.
 Moreover, `this` now points to the object of type User where we are executing the method `CalculateRisk`.

-Clicking on a previous row of the `Frames` section (see image below) retrieves the position within the source code and the values of the available variables in that method.
+Clicking on a previous row of the `Frames` panel (see image below) retrieves the position within the source code and the values of the available variables in that method.

 > ![Inspecting the code and variables in the methods that called the current method.](/images/06/back-frame.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 > *Inspecting the code and variables in the methods that called the current method.*